Geography of Chile: Churches of Chiloé

-The Chiloé archipelago is located in southern Chile and is home to the Churches of Chiloé.
+The Chiloé Archipelago is located in southern Chile and is home to the Churches of Chiloé.
 These churches date back to the early 17th century.
 Their history began when the first Jesuits arrived in Chile.
-There are more than 60 churches, but 16 of them are recognized as world heritage sites by UNESCO as well as national monuments in Chile.
-The Achao church is the oldest church that still stands and was built entirely without using nails.
+There are more than 60 churches, 16 of which are recognized as World Heritage Sites by UNESCO and designated as national monuments in Chile.
+The Achao church is the oldest church that still stands and was built entirely without the use of nails.